210201sre/demos/week1/notes/maven.md

 There are also cloud/remote repositories that Maven can download the dependencies from.
 The default remote repository is `mvnrepository.com`.

 Maven organizes/represents projects as a Project Object Model.

+## Maven Lifecycle

+Maven has 3 build lifecycles: default, clean, site.
+The clean lifecycle has to do with deleting any old compiled artifacts (such as the content of the `target/` or `bin/` directories).
+The site lifecycle has to do with generating your site documentation for the project.

+The most important is the default lifecycle.

+- Validate
+- Compile
+- Test
+- Package
+- Verify
+- Install
+- Deploy